A Season of Joy – Sukkot

-When our children were young (they are now in college), they loved celebrating these holidays at our home.
+When our children were young, they loved celebrating these holidays at our home.
 At Sukkot we would decorate our backyard awning with pretend fruits and vegetables, lights, and garnishes to simulate a sukkah (singular of sukkot) like the ones Myles knew as a youngster.
 We would fill our house with guests, in the tradition of ushpizin (generous deep hospitality) that opens the home and sukkah to anyone passing by or known well.
 We would teach about the Feasts and enjoy the warmth of the season in the midst of the fragility of life.

 The Feast of Tabernacles reminds us that we are just “passing through,” as the Israelites did in tents in the wilderness.
 Our very bodies are temporary shelters that will also pass away.

-In the midst of this awareness of weakness, we are commanded to rejoice above any other time of the year.
+In the midst of this awareness of weakness, we are commanded to rejoice more than at any other time of the year.